Policy Number: VI-4.00(A)

 - Considerations for Honorific Namings

-- Honorific Namings of Programs must be overseen by the Senior Vice President and Provost in consultation with the administrative unit head(s) of the Program.
+- Must be overseen by the Senior Vice President and Provost in consultation with the administrative unit head(s) of the Program.

-- Honorific Namings of Programs may only be considered if the administrative unit head(s) and the faculty of the Program have been consulted confidentially as part of the process, and the administrative unit head(s) and a majority of the faculty have agreed to move forward with a formal proposal on the Program Naming.
+- May only be considered if the administrative unit head(s) and the faculty of the Program have been consulted confidentially as part of the process, and the administrative unit head(s) and a majority of the faculty have agreed to move forward with a formal proposal on the Program Naming.

 - Although significant philanthropy made over a donor’s lifetime may constitute a valid rationale for an Honorific Naming, Honorific Namings should not be used to circumvent the requirements of gift-related Naming policies.